nickangtc/nickang-blog-gatsby/content/blog/2018-09-22-why-i-wont-be-using-google-blog-compass/index.md

 ![dancing on my own nick ang blog](images/ahmad-odeh-705334-unsplash.jpg)

-Google released a product called [Google Blog Compass](https://blogcompass.withgoogle.com/) that is supposed to help bloggers know what to write.
+Google released a product called Google Blog Compass (link broken as Google decommissioned the service; removed) that is supposed to help bloggers know what to write.
 Sounds like a great idea, right?
 Now you'll know what to write that people will want to read.

 But I think there's something off-putting about this notion that we should write to gain readership, especially if you are a personal blogger writing for fun and not for fame or business.